xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 It is obvious that the state of the set, as seen by a specific user, is always the set of elements for which they have received an $add$ message but no $delete$ messages.
 This holds regardless of the order in which they receive concurrent messages.
 Thus the unique set is a CRDT.

-> Note that causally ordered delivery is important---delete operations only work if they are received after their add operations.
+> Note that causally ordered delivery is important---a delete operation only works if it is received after its corresponding add operation.

 We now have our first principle of CRDT design: